 Students are expected to exhibit professional behaviors and dispositions at all times.
-See https://cehd.gmu.edu/students/polices-procedures/.
-In the College of Education and Human Development, dispositions are formally and separately evaluated in at least three points in each student's program - a self-evaluation at the start of their program, an instructor's evaluation in the middle of their program, and a university supervisor's evaluation during internship.
+In the College of Education and Human Development, dispositions are formally and separately evaluated in at least two points in each student's program - a self-evaluation at the start of their program, and a university supervisor's evaluation during internship.
+In special education licensure programs, the self-evaluation is an online survey distributed via email upon program entry, and the internship evaluation is completed by instructors in EDSE 783, EDSE 784, and EDSE 785.
 When dispositions are assessed, it is important that for areas where a positive disposition is 'occasionally evident' or 'rarely evident,' the student takes steps to grow as an educator.
 See https://cehd.gmu.edu/epo/candidate-dispositions.
-In special education licensure programs, the mid-point evaluation is completed by instructors in EDSE 628, EDSE 661, and EDSE 616, and the internship evaluation is completed by instructors in EDSE 783, EDSE 784, and EDSE 785.